Patechoc/GCP_memo/Dataflow.md

 #### Clone data in Cloud Shell

 * Verify that the repository files are in Cloud Shell and if not, clone it.
-Return to the browser tab containing the Cloud Shell code editor.
-Click on File > Refresh in the left navigator panel.
+Return to the browser tab containing the Cloud Shell code edito.rsl Click on File > Refresh in the left navigator panel.
 You should see the training-data-analyst directory.

 ```shell
 cd ~